 Winter climbs are possible but few.
 This is for very experienced alpine climbers only.

-Etymology"Added to the map by the USGS because it was in common use and appeared in The Climber's Guide.
+"Added to the map by the USGS because it was in common use and appeared in The Climber's Guide.
 (Approved by a BGN decision in 1985.
 The first altitude given [13,962] is the one on the 7.5-minute quad, published in 1982.
 The second one [14,080] is from the BGN's Decision List No. 8501.)
-The name comes from sky pilot Polimonium eximium, which grows at high alititude on rock ledges and slopes.
+The name comes from sky pilot Polemonium eximium, which grows at high altitude on rock ledges and slopes.
 The peak is not named on the Mt.
 Goddard 15' quad.
 It is 1/2 mile southeast of North Palisade; no altitude is given."

 - Peter Browning, Place Names of the Sierra Nevada